The Dakota: Reception

-Some critics also made commentary about specific architectural elements of the Dakota.
+Contemporary critics also commented about specific architectural elements of the Dakota.
 The Real Estate Record and Guide dubbed the dining suite as "the handsomest dining room in Manhattan".
 American Architect and Architecture wrote: "the court-yard is symmetrically and handsomely shaped".
 American Architect had only one complaint: "The service-entrances to the suites are situated upon the same court-yard, so that grocers' wagons and ice-carts are almost always to be seen standing about in the space which should be reserved exclusively for more fashionable equipages, and for the promenades of the tenants of the house."
 Hardenbergh, who remained involved in his designs after their completion, wrote a letter objecting to American Architect's characterization of the courtyard.

-Cultural significance
+Cultural impact and legacy

+Though the Dakota had an unusual design for its time, only one other luxury "communal palace" followed it: the Osborne on 57th Street.
 After the Dakota was completed, ornamental-iron contractor Hecla Iron Works published advertisements of the building in Architectural Record.
-Since then, the building and its inhabitants have been detailed in numerous periodicals, including Look and Architectural Forum.
+The building and its inhabitants have been detailed in numerous periodicals, including Look and Architectural Forum.
 Illustrations of the building appeared on several magazine covers, including the July 12, 1982, issue of The New Yorker magazine and the 1979 Christmas catalog for Brentano's bookstore.
 Numerous replicas of the building have been created, including a model at Legoland Florida, as well as merchandise such as tissue boxes.
+The American Institute of Architects' 2007 survey List of America's Favorite Architecture ranked the Dakota among the top 150 buildings in the United States.